Trail Cooking

 Add 1½ cups water to a pot (HAA or non-stick works best).
 Bring to a boil.

-Add the sour cream powder, stirring well.
+Add the sour cream powder and stir well.

 Serves 1-2.